ViralTexts/gtr-clusters/clusters/18360420-sn87065654-ReligiousCourtship.md

 poinoting to the 18th verse of the Third
 Epistle of John-&quot;I had many things to
 write, I will not with pen and ink write
-unto thee, but i trust I shall bsho
+unto thee, but i trust I shall bshortly
+see thee, and we shall speak fice to
+face.&quot; From the above interview, a
+mtirriage took place theo following
+wOek
 </td></tr></table>

 ---